jlahteen/juhta.net/README.md

 * Data validation model and a set of validation classes
 * Set of useful common classes
 * Set of useful extension classes containing extension methods
-* Helper class for argument validation
+* Helper class for validating method arguments

-More details about the main namespaces can be found [here](https://jlahteen.github.io/juhta.net/latest/docs/main-namespaces.html).
+More information about the main namespaces can be found [here](https://jlahteen.github.io/juhta.net/latest/docs/main-namespaces.html).

 ## Documentation